rpeszek/typed-encoding/README.md

 Currently it uses
    - `base64-bytestring` because it was my driving example
    - TODO `aeson` because it makes sense to define consistent JSON instances for `Enc`
-   - I will try to separate other deps like `servant`, specific encoding libraries, etc into separate libs if there is interest
+   - I will try to separate other deps like `servant`, specific encoding libraries, etc into separate libs if there is interest.
+I consider orphan instances to be OK in this context.
+(GHC will classify them as such despite use of unique symbols.)